spite/THREE.MeshLine/README.md

 geometry.setPoints(points)
 ```

-Note: `.setPoints` accepts a second parameter, which is a function to define the width in each point along the line.
-By default that value is 1, making the line width 1 \* lineWidth in the material.
+Note: `.setPoints` accepts a second parameter, which is a function to define a variable width for each point along the line.
+By default that value is 1, making the line width 1 \* lineWidth.

 ```jsx
 // p is a decimal percentage of the number of points